umwics/wics-site-old/README.md

 [This article](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) describes everything here and more, but some of it is not necessary and might just trip you up.

-**Note**: These instructions are written for Linux or MacOS, Windows setup may be slightly different.
+**Note**: If you're on Windows, you should run the commands listed here with Git Bash, which should have been installed along with Git.
+If you're on Linux or MacOS, use your terminal to run the commands.

 You will need the Ruby programming language and `bundler` installed on your computer.

 To install Ruby, go [here](https://www.ruby-lang.org/en/downloads/) and follow the instructions.

-Now with Ruby installed, you should be able to install `bundler` with the `gem` utility (Ruby's package manager) from a terminal with the following command:
+Now with Ruby installed, you should be able to install `bundler` with the `gem` utility (Ruby's package manager) with the following command:

 ```sh
 $ gem install bundler
 ```

-You might see a warning that looks like the following:
+You might see a warning that looks like so:
 ```
 WARNING:  You don't have /homedir/.gem/ruby/2.5.0/bin in your PATH,
           gem executables will not run.
 ```

-If so, use the following command, replacing the path with the exact path found in the warning message:
+If so, run this command, replacing the path with the exact path found in the warning message:

 ```sh
 $ export PATH=$PATH:/homedir/.gem/ruby/2.5.0/bin